ibm-cloud-docs/vpc/console-tutorial.md

 1. _Optional:_ In the Advanced options section, you can enter **User data** to run common configuration tasks when your instance starts.
 For example, you can specify cloud-init directives or shell scripts for Linux images.
 For more information, see [User Data](/docs/vpc?topic=vpc-user-data).

-1. The **Metadata** setting is disabled by default.
+2. The **Metadata** setting is disabled by default.
 When the metadata service is enabled, the instance collects instance configuration information and user data.
-For more information, see [About instance metadata for VPC](/docs/vpc?topic=vpc-imd-about).
+For more information, see [About metadata for VPC](/docs/vpc?topic=vpc-imd-about).
 Metadata isn't supported for {{site.data.keyword.cloud}} Hyper Protect Virtual Server for {{site.data.keyword.vpc_full}} instances and z/OS virtual server instances.

-1. The **Add to dedicated host** setting is disabled by default.
+3. The **Add to dedicated host** setting is disabled by default.
 For more information about dedicated hosts, see [Creating dedicated hosts and groups](/docs/vpc?topic=vpc-creating-dedicated-hosts-instances).

-1. The **Add to placement group** setting is disabled by default.
+4. The **Add to placement group** setting is disabled by default.
 For more information, see [About placement groups](/docs/vpc?topic=vpc-about-placement-groups-for-vpc).

-1. The **Host failure auto restart** setting is enabled by default.
+5. The **Host failure auto restart** setting is enabled by default.
 To disable host failure auto restart, click the toggle.
 For more information, see [Host failure recovery policies](/docs/vpc?topic=vpc-host-failure-recovery-policies&interface=ui).

-1. Click **Create virtual server instance**.
+6. Click **Create virtual server instance**.
 The status of the instance starts as _Pending_, changes to _Stopped_, and then _Running_.
 You might need to refresh the page to see the change in status.

 ## Creating and attaching a Block Storage volume
 {: #creating-a-block-storage-volume}